What are the Different Options for Heating My Pool?

 - If there is no gas supply nearby, the connection costs can mount up.

-NB: Propane (LPG) and butane solutions offer the same advantages as natural gas if mains gas is not available where you live.
-However, the running costs are approximately 280% as high, so this solution is extremely expensive to run in comparison.
+NB: Propane (LPG) and butane solutions provide the same advantages as natural gas if mains gas is not available where you live.
+However, the running costs are approximately 280% as high so are extremely expensive to run in comparison.

 Air/water heat pump.